Definition - What does Premature Menopause mean?

 FertilitySmarts explains Premature Menopause

 A woman diagnosed with premature menopause may still be able to become pregnant, depending on the cause of the condition.
-Egg donors, assisted reproductive fertility treatments, and hormone replacement therapy are all utilized in different circumstances.
+The use of donor eggs along with in vitro fertilization and hormone replacement therapy can be utilized in different circumstances.